avcaliani/gcloudy-api/README.md

 # Say NO!
 ```

-Let's supose that you want to remove this function, what should you do?
+Let's suppose that you want to remove this function, what should you do?
 ```bash
 ./functions/process-request/function.sh --remove
 ```

 ## Endpoint Service
-Cool, now that you deployed the cloud fuction we are going to create an _"Endpoint Service"_.<br>
+Cool, now that you deployed the cloud function we are going to create an _"Endpoint Service"_.<br>
 First, things first...
 Let's create some variables to help you during the process, okay?
 ```bash
 # Import variables from .env file